With over 25 years in HR, Gavin has helped businesses ranging from small start-ups to multinational corporations adapt to their changing environment.

 The peppered moth is one of the most famous examples of rapid evolutionary adaption in the animal kingdom.

-However, during the 2nd industrial revolution, the trees in industrial areas became blackened with soot from coal-burning factories which also killed the lichen.
-This led to increased predation of the lighter-bodied moths, while the darker ones were well camouflaged.
+However, during the 2nd industrial revolution, the trees in industrial areas became blackened with soot from coal-burning factories.
+The lighter-bodied moths were eaten, while the darker ones were well camouflaged.
 By the end of the 19th century, 98% of all peppered moths were dark-bodied.

 The peppered moth offers a powerful metaphor of the need to adapt rapidly to a dramatically changing industrial world.

 Own the challenge, inspire the change, set the standard.

 Long-term value, not short-term sales.